If you have not reviewed it since that date, please do so now.

 Who Are We?

 MyHeritage is a direct-to-consumer company headquartered in Israel.
-MyHeritage develops services for family history research, DNA testing, and genetic health testing.
+MyHeritage develops services for family history research and DNA testing.

 Our Key Privacy Principles

 MyHeritage was founded in 2003 and has enjoyed the trust of its users for 18 years.
 MyHeritage cares deeply about the privacy of its users and the privacy of their data and its top priority is to honor their trust.

 MyHeritage has never sold or licensed personal data (like customer names, email addresses, residence addresses and family trees) and will never do so in the future.

 MYHERITAGE HAS NEVER SOLD OR LICENSED GENETIC DATA OR HEALTH DATA, AND WILL NEVER DO SO IN THE FUTURE.

 MyHeritage will never provide data to insurance companies under any circumstances.
 MyHeritage prohibits law enforcement use of its DNA Services.

 Users can delete their data from MyHeritage at any time.
 Deletion is permanent and irreversible.